February 12, 2001

 First Chinese Manned Spaceflight

 The Shenzhou 5 spacecraft is launched from Jiuquan Satellite Launch Center in China.
 It carries Yang Liwei who becomes the first man sent into space by the Chinese space program.
+This makes China the third country in the world to have independent human spaceflight capability after Russia and the United States.
 China sets goals for an eventual manned space station and a manned mission to the Moon.

 January 3, 2004